openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 is when updating word dictionaries two formatting options are allowed:

 - You may provide a `<LANGUAGE>.*-dawg` file in the Tesseract DAWG format.
-(Use the `-dw` conversion command on existing text-based wordlists to generate these files, as explained [here](#convert-word-list-into--dawg-file).)
+(Use the `-dw` conversion command on existing text-based word lists to generate these files, as explained [here](#convert-word-list-into--dawg-file).)
     - Example: Providing `fra.word-dawg` in `UPDATED_COMPONENT_FILES_DIR` will
     update the `fra.word-dawg` model component.

 - You may provide a `<LANGUAGE>.*-dawg.txt` as a text-formatted newline-separated list of words.
-The wordlist must match the name of the target `<LANGUAGE>.*-dawg` component with an extra `.txt` extension at the end.
+The word list must match the name of the target `<LANGUAGE>.*-dawg` component with an extra `.txt` extension at the end.
     - Example: Providing `eng.word-dawg.txt` in `UPDATED_COMPONENT_FILES_DIR`
     will update the `eng.word-dawg` model component.